oracle/graal/docs/introduction.md

 ## Features Support

-GraalVM technologies are distributed as supported and experimental.
+GraalVM technologies are distributed as _supported_ or _experimental_.

-Experimental features are being considered for future versions of GraalVM and are not meant to be used in production.
+_Experimental_ features are being considered for future versions of GraalVM and are **not** meant to be used in production.
 The development team welcomes feedback on experimental features, but users should be aware that experimental features might never be included in a final version, or might change significantly before being considered stable.

 The following table lists stable and experimental features in GraalVM Community Edition by platform.